-Sem: F, S, M as needed 3 Lec. hrs. /week
+ECO 211 Principles of Macroeconomics Sem: F, S, M as needed

-Pre-Req: DSPR 0800, DSPW 0800, DSPM 0800 or acceptable placement scores
+Pre-Req: DSPR 0800, DSPW 0800, DSPM Mods.
+1-7

 A course providing for an investigation of macroeconomic principles and policies.
 Following an introductory overview of the U.S. market economy, emphasis is placed upon analysis of the national income accounts; the principles of modern employment theory; the principles of money and banking; and the fiscal, monetary, and supply side policies that evolve from the application of these concepts.